Welcome to the Cultivating Business Growth Podcast.

 There are many analogies in the business world, but your vision is your “destination” which allows you the opportunity to create a roadmap from where you are to where you want to be.

 This is why establishing a concrete vision and writing it down is so important.
 Now, it’s time to create goals that will get you to this vision.
-We start with long-term goals, which in this fast-paced world, are about 3 years out.
+We start with long-term business goals, which in this fast-paced world, are about 3 years out.

 Where do you want to be in the next three years to step toward your ultimate goal.
 You want to incorporate your personal vision into these goals as well.
 Look at what you want your personal life to look like?
 How many hours do you want to work?
 Do you want to take Fridays off?
 Define what you want in life and build the map to get you there.